-And if you'd like to offer me the gift of your support, I'd be honored.
-Become a sustaining supporter by being my patron on my Patreon page to help me continue creating free yoga classes, a podcast, an interview series, and more.
-I also offer private and group sessions from the road.
-Email me for more info.
-Thanks.
+also, you can become a sustaining supporter by becoming a patron on my patreon page to help me continue creating free yoga classes, a podcast, an interview series, and more.
+I also offer private and group sessions from the road. email me for more info. thank you.

-We're arrived!
 See here for thoughtful talks, breath-led movement, breathing exercises, and meditation with me from the road.
-Sometimes from inside my Scamp trailer.
+Sometimes from inside my 13 foot Scamp travel trailer.
 Consider supporting Mia's free classes by donating a suggested amount of $10 per class to:

 Venmo, Paypal: @miaparkmiapark

-Become a sustaining supporter by being Mia's patron and donating monthly on her Patreon page to help her continue creating free yoga classes, a podcast, an interview series, and more.
-Mia also offers private and group sessions from the road.
-Email her for more info.
+Become a sustaining supporter by being Mia's patron and donating monthly on her Patreon page to help her continue creating free yoga classes.

 Black lives matter.
 Racial injustice is slow to change and the struggle must be steady to make sustainable shifts.
 Donate, call, march, pray, and most importantly, start with examining your personal biases and have those uncomfortable conversations with yourself.
 National Resources for BLM.